 bleeding, oozing, or crusting of your eyes;

-Less serious Retisert side effects may include:
+Common Retisert side effects may include:

-mild eye irritation;
+mild eye redness or pain;

-the feeling that something is in your eye;
+feeling like something is in your eye;

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Retisert?

-More Retisert resources
+More about Retisert (fluocinolone ophthalmic)